hotdaamn/asuswrt-merlin-wiki/Compile-Firmware-from-source-using-Ubuntu.md

 But on the other hand your router is VERY hard to brick!

+## Additional information

+Ubuntu is a derivative of Debian, so you may benefit from also looking at [the instructions for Debian-derived distributions in general](/RMerl/asuswrt-merlin/wiki/Compiling-from-source-using-a-Debian-based-Linux-Distribution).

 ## Example: building under Ubuntu 12.04

 For the reference we are going to use Ubuntu 12.04 in VMware Player.